wrzlbrmft/arch-install/README.md

 #### MAIN_USER_USERNAME, MAIN_USER_REALNAME

 If `ADD_MAIN_USER` is set to `yes`, a main user will be created.
-Use these two settings to configure user name and real name.
+Use these two settings to configure the user name and the user's real name.

 ### Using an Alternative Configuration File